SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

   - **RawHandler(increment, minValue, maxValue)**

     This handler implements a range of numbers.
-The valid range of setting values goes from minValue to maxValue with each step defined be *increment*.
+The valid range of setting values goes from *minValue* to *maxValue* with each step defined be *increment*.
 The values will be used as such in the underlying simulator specific setup file.

   - **ClicksHandler(minValue, maxValue)**

-    Available values for this setting range from *minValue* to *maxValue* and are incremented by **1**. *minValue* and *maxValue* must be both integers.
+    Available values for this setting range from *minValue* to *maxValue* and are incremented by **1**. *minValue* and *maxValue* must be both integers, where *minValue* is mapped to **0** in the underlying simulator specific setup file.

   - **IntegerHandler(baseValue, increment, minValue, maxValue)**